• Skip to primary navigation

 Juicy, succulent topside of beef cooked in the slow-cooker with a delicious horseradish flavoured mushroom and onion gravy.
 This slow-cooker beef topside with horseradish is the perfect way to cook a deliciously tender beef joint time after time.

-The flavour of the horseradis.h really shines through in the gravy.
+The flavour of the horseradish comes to the fore in the gravy.

 Succulent topside in a slow cooker

-As far as I’m concerned a slow cooker is the ONLY way to cook a joint of beef topside.
+As far as I'm concerned a slow cooker is the ONLY way to cook a joint of beef topside.
 Because topside is inclined to be tough it is ideally suited to the long, slow cooking time you get by using the slow-cooker.
-This method of cooking helps the fibres in the beef to break down, leaving you with a succulent roast that just melts in your mouth.
+This cooking method helps the beef's fibres break down, leaving you with a succulent roast that melts in your mouth.

 This is such a simple recipe to put together.
 All you have to do is brown the topside in a frying pan to seal in all the juices, then place it on a bed of mushrooms and onions in the slow-cooker.
-Once that’s done you just pour in a stock that has been flavoured with tomato paste, Worcestershire sauce and creamed horseradish and leave it for a few hours to let the slow-cooker work its magic.
+Once that's done pour in a stock flavoured with tomato paste, Worcestershire sauce and creamed horseradish and leave it for a few hours to let the slow-cooker work its magic.

-I realise that horseradish is a bit like marmite – you either love it or you hate it!
-But you can adjust the amount that you add so that it’s not too strong.
-And what you end up with is a juicy joint of beef that slices like a dream, and a delicious mushroom and onion gravy with just the slightest tang from the horseradish.
+I realise that horseradish is a bit like marmite - you either love it or you hate it!
+But you can adjust the amount you add so it's not too strong.
+And what you end up with is a juicy joint of beef that slices like a dream and a delicious mushroom and onion gravy with just the slightest tang from the horseradish.

 Hubby is a bit of a food snob where roast beef is concerned, but even he said it was one of the nicest pieces of topside he’d ever eaten!